 This recipe is an ode to Coco Ichibanya and a walk down memory lane from my travels to Japan.
 While it doesn’t do the OG curry justice, it’s damn near close and I’m so excited to share this with you!

-Whether you’re a curry enthusiast or have a desire to recreate this beloved curry at home, I got you covered!
+Whether you’re a curry enthusiast or have been wanting to recreate this beloved curry at home, I got you covered!

 In my opinion, this curry tastes best when served with a side of katsu (of your choice) and hot steamy rice.
 Check out my katsu recipes below: